My Terrible, Horrible, No Good, Very Bad Week

 *they needed total rewrites…

 Then, the hammer fell.
 One Monday, I got a rejection from one of the partials I had out.
 That agent is no longer in the business, so that turned out to be a blessing.
 Then, the next morning I woke to find a nice, but terse rejection waiting for me from Jessica Faust.
 I won’t lie; I felt betrayed by the writing gods.
 Then later that morning, my account was hacked and a crazy email went to a good portion of my address book (and OF COURSE, I had saved Jessica’s email address, because we were going to be bffs, right?)
 It was a letter written by someone whose first language was obviously NOT English, pretending to be me and asking for money because I was stuck in Indonesia somewhere.
+While I was obviously horrified that somebody was pretending to be me, I honestly wanted to find who it was so that I could direct them to something like the Effortless English Club in order to improve their English skills.

 Not only was I horrified to have spammed countless people, but Jessica Faust emailed me back and hoped that I was okay and not in trouble.
 She was genuinely concerned.
 The fact she thought I had written something so grammatically challenged made me want to crack open a bottle of tequila, and it wasn’t even 9AM.